AvivGelfand/LLM-Quiz-App/README.md

-# LLM Quiz Wizard - an LLM-Powered Quiz Generator
+# LLM Quiz Wizard - LLM-Powered Quiz Generator

 LLM-Quiz-App is a web application that generates quiz questions using large language models (LLMs).
 This app leverages advanced natural language processing capabilities to create engaging and challenging quizzes on various topics.